williamFalcon/test-tube/README.md

 Log and optimize Deep Learning experiments with ease.
 Nothing is uploaded, it's all done on your machine.
 Logs are stored to csv files for easy analysis.

 ```bash
 pip install test_tube
 ```
 [DOCUMENTATION](https://williamfalcon.github.io/test_tube/)
+---
+Use Test Tube if you need to:

+- Track many [Experiments](experiment_tracking/experiment/) across models.
+- [Visualize](http://testtube.williamfalcon.com) and compare different experiments without uploading anywhere.
+- [Optimize your hyperparameters](hyperparameter_optimization/HyperOptArgumentParser/) using grid_search or random_search.
+- Automatically track ALL parameters for a particular training run.

+Test Tube is compatible with all versions of Python
+---

 ## Example use: